IP-CAM/Markeaze-Module-fpr-Opencart-v.3.x/README.md

 3. Press the 'Upload' button and select the 'markeaze.ocmod.zip' file, then press 'Continue'
 4. Go to 'Extensions' → 'Extensions' → 'Modules' → 'Markeaze' and click the 'Install' button
 5. Click 'Edit'
-6. Input App key from your Markeaze account
-7. Save changes
+6. Fill in the 'App key' field with your App Key
+7. Fill in the 'Secret Key' field with your Secret Key
+8. Press the 'Save' button

 ----------------------